Demat account is not required to start forex trading in India as you won’t get delivery of forex in your account at the end of the day.

 #2.
 Using Derivatives

-The other way to trade in forex is to use derivative on the currency pairs like futures and options.
+The other way to trade in forex is to use derivatives on the currency pairs like futures and options.

-In options, you are purchasing the rights and need to exercise it or let the right expire before the set future time and date.
+In options, you are purchasing the rights and need to exercise them or let the right expire before the set future time and date.

 Derivative products can be a bit complex in the beginning but you should understand the basics to start trading.